MoMe36/Old-RL/README.md

 ## RL algorithms

-Currently, the repo only has one method:
+Currently, the repo only has two methods:
 * DQN
+* PG

-However, soon PG and other algorithms shall be added.
+However, soon Actor-Critic and other algorithms shall be added.

 ## Dependencies